Masfets/pendoo-docs/Writerside/topics/install.md

 They will be explicitly requested upon installation. <br/><br/>If you have questions or concerns, please get in touch with us at
 [info@pendoo.io](mailto:info@pendoo.io).

+### :space_invader: QR Code placement {id="qr-code"}
+Your customers will scan the QR code to launch the Pendoo web-app.
+You will find your store's QR code(s) in your Pendoo account dashboard.

+In your store, **the strategic placement of QR codes is key**.
+The goal is for your customers to have easy access to your checkout points, which is what your QR codes really are!
+Depending on your store's layout, this could mean a single larger QR code at the entrance.
+Or maybe at checkout.
+For bigger stores, we recommend the placement of smaller QR codes per product section.
+This way, your customers can easily launch the app and check out without having to carry their items from section to section.

+After all, we are trying to make things easier, not complicate them :relieved: